FabricMC/fabric-docs/develop/items/custom-shields.md

 Then, we register an item with the following components.

-- **Banner Patterns**: Creates an item with no banner patterns.
+- [**Banner Patterns**](https://minecraft.wiki/w/Data_component_format/banner_patterns): Creates an item with no banner patterns.
-- **Repairable**: Creates an item that can be repaired with the given item tag.
+- [**Repairable**](https://minecraft.wiki/w/Data_component_format/repairable): Creates an item that can be repaired with the given item tag.
-- **Equippable/Unswappable**: In the GUI, Shift-clicking the item will equip it to the offhand.
-In the world, right clicking with it will not equip the item.
+- [**Equippable/Unswappable**](https://minecraft.wiki/w/Data_component_format/equippable): In the GUI, shift-clicking the item will equip it to the offhand.
+In the world, right-clicking with it will not equip the item.
-- **Blocks Attacks**: Creates an item that blocks attacks.
+- [**Blocks Attacks**](https://minecraft.wiki/w/Data_component_format/blocks_attacks): Creates an item that blocks attacks.
 This is a _delayed component_, meaning that it loads after the world is loaded, allowing it to reference datapack objects like tags.
 This example uses the same parameters as a vanilla shield, but individual numbers can be easily tweaked for your mod's needs.
-- **Break Sound**: When the item breaks, it will play the specified sound.
+- [**Break Sound**](https://minecraft.wiki/w/Data_component_format/break_sound): When the item breaks, it will play the specified sound.

+<<< @/reference/latest/src/main/java/com/example/docs/item/ModItemIds.java#shield
 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#shield

 ## Creating the Special Renderer {#special-renderer}

 As shields are more complicated than a standard item model, we'll be using a special renderer to render the shield rather than the normal item model.
+This special renderer is based off the vanilla [`ShieldSpecialRenderer`](https://mcsrc.dev/1/26.2/net/minecraft/client/renderer/special/ShieldSpecialRenderer), modified to accept textures for shields other than the vanilla shield.

 First, we'll create a model layer location that points to where the shield model is.